 On February the 12th 2021, more than 20% of the world’s population will be celebrating Chinese New Year.
-Although popular in Asian countries, large Lunar New Year celebration are also held in England, the USA and Australia.
+Although popular in Asian countries, large Lunar New Year celebrations are also held in England, the USA and Australia.
 It is well worth checking out your local Chinatown to join in the parades, lion dances and delicious food during this celebration.

 Chinese New Year dates back about 3,500 years ago.
 It brings families together when they gather for family reunion dinners on the eve of the celebration.
 Like most traditional festivals celebrated around the world, it is infused with symbolism, stories and traditions.